tassdr/react-native-template/README.md

 # react-native-template
-A template for react native applications with navigation.
+A template for react native applications with built-in navigation.